 In the event of any acts of “force majeure”, the Organization will be released from any obligation to provide the services stipulated and will be held blameless for the above or similar, as it will not be in a condition to carry out these services.
-The term “force majeure” encompasses the following: strikes, bad weather conditions, wars, civil or military disorders, uprisings or riots, natural calamities, pillaging, arbitrariness of public authorities acts of terrorism, unavailability of the lake due to its conditions and subject to the final judgement from See-Infra AG.
+The term “force majeure” encompasses the following: strikes, bad or unsuitable weather conditions, wars, civil or military disorders, uprisings or riots, natural calamities, pillaging, arbitrariness of public authorities acts of terrorism and unavailability of the lake due to its conditions and subject to the final judgement by the responsible company or authority.

-The organization of the Event is indeed subordinated to the reception of a final and official declaration from the local company in charge about the feasibility of the event based on the conditions of the lake and its snowy and icy surface and referring to the necessary guarantees of safety for all the participants, guests, staff, personnel involved.
+The Organization is indeed subordinated to the reception of a final and official declaration from the local company in charge, See-Infra AG, about the feasibility of the event based on the conditions of the lake and its snowy and icy surface and referring to the necessary guarantees of safety for all the participants, guests, staff, personnel involved.
 The mentioned final and official declaration is included in the definition of “Force Majeure”.

 If one of these events occur and it is no longer possible to provide services, entrants and/or crews will waive the right to any reimbursement, compensation or indemnity.
-The only possible exception to this would be in the case of damages covered by the insurance policy regarding the Event., set up by the Organization.
+The only possible exception to this would be in the case of damages covered by the insurance policy regarding the Event.
+However, there is no legally enforceable claim.

 Art.
 6 – Protection of Privacy Law Concerning the Protection of the Confidential Nature of Personal Data (DSG)

-In accordance with Swiss law protecting the confidential nature of personal data (Bundesgesetz über den Datenschutz (DSG) issued June 19, 1992 (Version January first, 2014), the name of each participant is inserted into a database whose sole proprietor is……….and may use the information contained therein to send informative material about their activities, or advertising from sponsors and/or partners.
+In accordance with Swiss law protecting the confidential nature of personal data (Bundesgesetz über den Datenschutz (DSG) issued June 19, 1992 (Version January first, 2019), the name of each participant is inserted into a database whose sole proprietor is the Organization and may use the information contained therein to send informative material about their activities, or advertising from sponsors and/or partners.
 In accordance with Swiss law entrants, clients, or whoever is in the database, can at any time, modify or cancel the information via an official communication to be sent to email@example.com .

 The Organization reserves the right to make known to all participants, by means of mail and/or website, any changes or additions to the present Terms and Conditions and to the programmes.

 Be aware that none of the above is public domain.
-Being entered for the Event does not confer any rights on the registered trademarks “The I.C.E.” or the logos …… , nor any authorization for use of the above.
-You also hereby vouch for your driver (if different from the Competitor), assistance and/or mechanical staff, team or crew members and/or guests that no one will claim ownership, license, or use of the above.
-In addition no-one will use or register names, trademarks, or other distinctive signs in combination with the names or registered trademarks of “The I.C.E.” and/or with similar easily confused graphics.
+Being entered for the Event does not confer any rights on the registered trademarks “The I.C.E.” or the logos, nor any authorization for use of the above.
+You also hereby vouch for your driver (if different from the Entrant), assistance and/or mechanical staff, team or crew members and/or guests that no one will claim ownership, license, or use of the above.
+In addition, no-one will use or register names, trademarks, or other distinctive signs in combination with the names or registered trademarks of “The I.C.E.” and/or with similar easily confused graphics.

-The title and the copyright of the website www.theicestmoritz.ch (this includes, but is not limited to images, photographs, animation, videos, audios, music, integrated texts relating to the present website and included material) are the property of………and are protected by copyright law and international treaty arrangements.
+The title and the copyright of the website www.theicestmoritz.ch (this includes, but is not limited to images, photographs, animation, videos, audios, music, integrated texts relating to the present website and included material) are the property of the Organization and are protected by copyright law and international treaty arrangements.
 Copying and/or reproducing material contained on this site is not permitted.

 Some of the services offered on this website may include links to third party websites.
-You have been informed and accept that the Organisation cannot be held responsible for the examination or for the evaluation of the content or of the accuracy of this material or of the third party websites.
-The Organisation cannot guarantee or confirm or have any responsibility for the material or websites of third parties, nor for other material, products or services of third parties.
+You have been informed and accept that the Organization cannot be held responsible for the examination or for the evaluation of the content or of the accuracy of this material or of the third-party websites.
+The Organization cannot guarantee or confirm or have any responsibility for the material or websites of third parties, nor for other material, products or services of third parties.
 The links are there for your convenience.
-You must accept that you will not use material from these third parties in any way that can infringe or violate their rights, and that the Organisation will not be held in any way responsible for any use in this sense on your part.
+You must accept that you will not use material from these third parties in any way that can infringe or violate their rights, and that the Organization will not be held in any way responsible for any use in this sense on your part.

 Art.
 9 – Authorization to take photos / to film: release and indemnity

-Entrants authorise the Organisation and/or third parties authorised by the Organisation to take photos and/or shoot audiovisual works (hereafter referred to as “Content”) of their persons, members of their crews and/or their vehicles and/or personal possessions and/or items of any brands that they own during and in the context of the Event 2019.
-Entrants agree to surrender to the Organization, at no charge whatsoever, unlimited rights to the Content that Lisippa SAGL and/or third parties authorised by Lisippa SAGL take or film during the Event.
-The surrendering of rights gives the Organisation the right to store, use for commercial purposes, to distribute the Content to third parties, and to divulge it, in full or partially, with no time limits, also after editing, by means of the press (including but not limited to catalogues, magazines, books, etc) and/or any system of storage and/or broadcasting known at present or to be invented in the future (including but not limited to TV, radio, internet, telecommunications, on- or offline analogical and/or digital systems, etc), with no territorial or easement limits, for all time.
+Entrants authorise the Organization and/or third parties authorised by the Organization to take photos and/or shoot audio-visual works (hereafter referred to as “Content”) of their persons, members of their crews and/or their vehicles and/or personal possessions and/or items of any brands that they own during and in the context of the event 2020.
+Entrants agree to surrender to the Organization, at no charge whatsoever, unlimited rights to the Content that the Organization and/or third parties authorised by the Organization take or film during the Event.
+The surrendering of rights gives the Organization the right to store, use for commercial purposes, to distribute the Content to third parties, and to divulge it, in full or partially, with no time limits, also after editing, by means of the press (including but not limited to catalogues, magazines, books, etc) and/or any system of storage and/or broadcasting known at present or to be invented in the future (including but not limited to TV, radio, internet, telecommunications, on- or offline analogical and/or digital systems, etc), with no territorial or easement limits, for all time.
 Entrants indemnify and hold harmless the Organization and/or owners of specific rights against third party claims pertaining to the right to utilise the aforementioned Content.

 Art.
 10 – Insurance and indemnity